 Sumpter Energy Associates owns and operates a landfill-to-gas energy facility at Carleton Farms Landfill; these operations are permitted under Section 2 of the ROP and will be referred to as "Sumpter Energy" in this report.
 Gas produced by the degradation of waste in the landfill is treated and then burned as fuel in gas engines to produce electricity.
-Sumpter Energy Associates is wholly owned by LES Project Holdings, LLC, which is a wholly-owned subsidiary of Aria Energy, LLC.
+Sumpter Energy Associates is wholly owned by LES Project Holdings, LLC, which is a wholly owned subsidiary of Aria Energy, LLC.
 Most of the engines operated by Sumpter Energy at Carleton Farms are subject to 40 CFR, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines.
+The facility operates 24 hours per day, 7 days per week.
+There are five employees at the facility.